evokateur/posting-extractor/README.md

 ## Use Case

-Useful for Obsidian notes, or using job posting content for a CV optimization pipeline.
+Useful for Obsidian notes, or job posting content for a CV optimization pipeline.

 Works with saved HTML files and direct `http` or `https` job posting URLs.